CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab06.md

 1. In the **Value** field, select the **text box**.
 Select **Add dynamic content link**.
 1. Pipeline expression builder dialog opens.
 Enter **@variables('varTempCounter')**.
 Feel free to type this expression in or use the menu to select the functions or paste it in.

-     **Note:** This function is setting the value of variable varCounter to the value of variable varTempCounter  (varCounter = varTempCounter).
+     **Note:** This function sets the value of variable varCounter to the value of variable varTempCounter  (varCounter = varTempCounter).
 At the end of each iteration, both varCounter and varTempCounter have the same value.

      ![A screenshot of Settings configuration Set variable activity](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.039.png)